-1. The CQA Engineer will monitor, verify, and document that geomembrane defects are addressed, and repairs are made, in accordance with the Construction Documents and that CQA activities are performed as described in the subsections below.

-2. All seams and non-seam areas of the geomembrane will be examined by the CQA Engineer for identification of defects, holes, blisters, undispersed raw materials, and any sign of contamination by foreign matter.
+- 1. The CQA Engineer will monitor, verify, and document that geomembrane defects are addressed, and repairs are made, in accordance with this CQA Plan as described in the subsections below. - 2.
+All seams and non-seam areas of the geomembrane will be examined by the CQA Engineer for identification of defects, holes, blisters, undispersed raw materials, and any sign of contamination by foreign matter.
 Because light reflected by the geomembrane helps to detect defects, the surface of the geomembrane will be clean at the time of examination.
 The CQA Engineer will request that the Contractor broom or wash the geomembrane surface if the amount of dust or mud inhibits examination.